-Back pain is one of the most common reasons people seek the care of a physician.
-There are many causes and symptoms, and most of the time the pain in your back can be treated without surgery.
+One of the most common reasons people seek the care of a physician is because their back hurts.
+There are many different back pain causes, and—for 90% of people—their spine discomfort can be treated successfully without surgery.

 Your spine is made up of 24 bones, called vertebrae, which are stacked on top of one another.
 These bones connect to protect the spinal cord.
 The seven small vertebrae that begin at the base of the skull and form the neck comprise the cervical spine.